 The type's good STOL characteristics meant that it was often used to transport passengers or cargo to small, unimproved 'bush' airstrips.
 As well as official military operations, the type was used by Air America and Bird & Sons, both CIA front companies, in south-east Asia before and during the Viet Nam war.
 Even more notoriously, five examples were used by the short-lived Katangese Air Force.
 At least one was used for missionary work in the Pacific.
 The type was also used for air taxi work by such operators as Deutsche Taxiflug (D-IBAG) which later merged with Deutsche Nahluft to become Air Lloyd (operating D-IHUL).
 The type was also used by FINA (PetroFina) in Canada, Rosenthal China, and the French Customs service.

-RUAG Aerospace hold the type certificate, A.360 for all Do 28 models and Do 128, as well as for the Do 228 which they have developed into the Do 224NG.
-The US FAA has type certificate 7A13
+RUAG Aerospace currently hold the type certificate, A.360 for all Do 28 models and Do 128.
+The US FAA has corresponding type certificate 7A13.
+RUAG also hold the type certificate for the Do 228 which they have developed into the Do 224NG.

 An Airworthiness Directive list can be downloaded from the LBA (Luftfahrt-Bundesamt, German aviation authority), but it seems like the actual ADs are not available electronically.

-All piston-powered versions of the Do 28 (A, B and D) used a version of Lycoming's 6 cylinder O-540 (O=horizontally opposed, 540 = 540 cubic inch) family of engines.
+All piston-powered versions of the Do 28 (A, B and D) used a version of Lycoming's 6 cylinder O-540 (horizontally opposed, 540 cubic inch) family of engines.

 |Do 28 A-1||Do 28 B-1||Do 28 D-1 & -2|